numbers0580/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+  A token is an encrypted string used to validate some form of access - most commonly login credentials.
 - [ ] What steps can you take in your web apps to keep your data secure?
+  We can implement Protected/Private Routes to ensure a valid token before the user gains access to certain data.
+  Other things I've learned over the years: you can obfuscate data.
+You can store specific data in a file placed in gitignore, as well.
 - [ ] Describe how web servers work.
+  A web server (whether a VPS or a physical personal server or a personal computer) would store the web pages for a site.
+  A user would make a request to the site by entering a URL.
+The URL is passed through a DNS to check the URL against a list of IP addresses to find the correct IP address where the request is for.
+Assuming all validation, if any, is successful the web server grants permission to display the web page(s) on the user's computer.
+FYI: VPS is the cheapest route.
+I found that even if you use your own computer, you would have to contact your ISP to open up certain ports to allow it to act as a server.
+It usually costs $250/month or more to have those ports opened.
 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+  (C)reate = axios.post().
+This takes in a server url address and an object (R)ead = axios.get().
+This takes in a server url address.
+  (U)pdate = axios.put().
+This takes in a server url address for a specific id and an object (D)elete = axios.delete().
+This takes in a server url address for a specific id

 ## Project Set Up